-Alternatively, type "Walks Around Britain" into the Electronic Programme Guide of your prefered TV supplier on your TV or set-top box.
+Alternatively, type "Walks Around Britain" into the Electronic Programme Guide (EPG) of your prefered TV supplier on your TV or set-top box.
 Or, use the online versions... for Freeview/YouView click here, for Sky click here, for Freesat click here and for Virgin Media click here.

 All our programmes are available to buy, rent or stream in HD on Amazon's Prime Video, and several are available for free on YouTube, which can be watched on a big screen using many modern TVs, Blu-Ray players or streaming devices.